-“Never change a running system.
-You wouldn’t believe how many times I’ve had to listen to that one!
-In IT, however, this sentence has no place at all and is simply used by many for convenience.
-Of course, we have all had bad experiences with an update where nothing worked afterwards or where one problem was fixed but two new ones appeared.
-Of course it can be expensive, because a professional has to do it.
+“Never change a running system”.
+You wouldn’t believe how many times I’ve had to listen to this saying!
+In IT, however, this sentence has lost nothing at all and is simply uttered by many out of sheer convenience.
+Of course, we have all had bad experiences with an update, where nothing worked anymore or one problem was solved, but two new ones appeared.
+Of course, it can be expensive because a professional has to be involved.

-Why are updates on the Sophos Firewall so important?
+Why are updates on Sophos Firewall so important?

-The answer to this question depends of course strongly on what you expect from your firewall.
-I assume that most of you buy or already use a firewall to protect your company or home network from Internet threats.
-Therefore, it is also essential to keep a firewall always up to date with the latest software technology.
-New security vulnerabilities are discovered every day, which your firewall needs to know in order to guarantee the basic need, namely protection.
+The answer to this question, of course, depends heavily on what you expect from your firewall.
+I assume that most of you buy or already use a firewall to protect your company or home network against threats from the Internet.
+Therefore, it is also essential to always keep a firewall up to date in terms of software.
+New security holes are discovered every day, and your firewall needs to know about them in order to guarantee the basic need, which is protection.
 A firewall lives on updates!

-Let’s look at a concrete example.
+Let’s take a look at a concrete example.
 Here you can see the dashboard of a Sophos SG 310.

-The red highlighted 23 updates are hard to miss, aren’t they?
-Let’s take a look at what a firewall looks like as a doorkeeper on your network in this state.
-As you can see from the “Version information “, the UTM version 9.210-20 is currently installed.
+I guess the 23 updates highlighted in red are hard to miss, right?
+Let’s take a look at what a firewall looks like as a bouncer on your network in this state.
+As you can see from the “Version information”, UTM version 9.210-20 is installed at the moment.
 This results in the following:

 - SSL Heartbleed Security hole not yet patched